 Things to do on Seabrook Island

 Seabrook Island is the most private island community near Charleston.
-Facilities on the island are club members only, and there is no county park to get you on the island to test out the beaches.
+Facilities on the island are residents or club members only, and there is no county park to get you on the island to test out the beaches.